 At Mortgage Sandbox, we believe that government should steer the market toward balanced market conditions and let buyers and sellers figure out a fair price with equal negotiating power.

-Calgary stands in stark contrast to Metro Vancouver where the detached home market has more than 14 months of inventory for sale.
+Calgary stands in stark contrast to Metro Vancouver where the detached home market has much more than 12 months of inventory for sale.

 At present, there is a lot of uncertainty in Canadian real estate markets.
 Current house market conditions are balanced which is a healthy sign.

-Sellers should consider that by the end of 2019 banks expect one or two more interest rate hikes that will put additional downward pressure on prices.
+Sellers should consider that by the end of 2019 several banks expect one more interest rate hike that will put additional downward pressure on prices.
 There is broad consensus that Calgary home prices will be lower in 2020 than they are today.

 As a buyer, you could try to time the market, but nobody knows the best time to buy.
 If buyers wait, rising interest rates will erode their home buying budget, yet further price reductions would allow them to buy more home for less money.
 Based on the steady sales and price declines seen in the past 3 years, it appears prospective buyers can take their time.
 This is a welcome change from the imbalanced market seen from 2000 through 2013.
 From a seller’s perspective, if you were planning to sell within the next 3 years, then now may be an opportune time.
-Most economists are anticipating three interest rate increases in 2019.
+Most economists are anticipating two to three interest rate increases between now and 2020.

 If your family is growing and you need a larger space, simply a place to call your own, or you believe timing the market is pointless, then take advantage of these tips to reduce your risk.